icegoogles/CoinDetection/README.md

 # CoinDetection
-Programm to detect EURO-coins on a light/white background
+Programm to detect EURO-coins on a colored background